BOOM! An asteroid has just collided with Earth.

 Here’s how PMI defines risk: “An uncertain event or condition that has a positive or negative effect on a project’s objectives.”
 Basically, risk is any unexpected event that can affect your project — for better or for worse.
 Risk can affect anything: people, processes, technology, and resources.

 Pay attention to this important distinction: risks are not the same as issues.
+There can be positive risks in project management.
+Not every risk is negative or an issue.
 Issues are things you know you’ll have to deal with.
 You may even have an idea of when they'll pop up.
 (Think scheduled vacations, or a spike in product demand just before the holidays.)
 Conversely, risks are events that might happen, and you may not be able to tell when.
 (Surprise!
 A key product component is on backorder and will arrive a week late.)
 They're slippery, and it takes some serious preparation to manage them.

 We can break project management risks down into five elements: